iachievedream/cs50-exercise-and-work-/README.md

 How To Install CS50 IDE Offline On Windows, Linux And Mac？

-<h6>NOTE: If these system requirements are not met, skip to Docker Toolbox.<h6>
+NOTE: If these system requirements are not met, skip to Docker Toolbox.
 <p>
 <ol>
 <li>Install Docker for Windows.</li>